adesokanayo/hackernews/README.md

 # hackernews

-Hacknews API written in Golang with  GraphQL endpoint exposed.
+Hacknews API written in Golang

+-Exposed GraphQL API for clients to call.